The exact daily rations for each man per day were as follows:

 The ration in particular and the food in general was one of many factors that contributed to the soldiers' discontent with army life.

 Despite promises to the contrary when they joined the army, soldiers often found army rations dull and unappetizing and complained about both the quality and quantity of the food.
-But at least the soldiers did not go hungry, unlike many civilians in the area.
+But at least the soldiers did not go hungry, unlike many civilians in the era.
 By the 1840s, the ration had actually improved because beans were added as were sugar and coffee.
 Bacon could replace the salt beef.
-Whiskey was out and vegetables were in, although the vegetables were grown in the post gardens and weren't actually part of the ration.
+Whiskey was out and vegetables were in; although, the vegetables were grown in the post gardens and weren't actually part of the ration.